ghostdogpr/caliban/vuepress/docs/docs/schema.md

 implicit val characterSchema = Schema.gen[Any, Character]
 ```

+Note that `Schema.gen`s are intended for case classes and sealed traits.
+Once you have schemas for your case classes declared, normally you don't have to further declare schemas for container types, such as `Option[Role]` or `List[Character]`.
+If you do have to declare such schemas by hand, use `Schema.optionSchema` or `Schema.listSchema` instead, respectively.

 Make sure those implicits are in scope when you call `graphQL(...)`.
 This will make derivation's job easier by pre-generating schemas for those classes and re-using them when needed.
 This will also improve compilation times and generate less bytecode.